Elleined/atm-machine/README.md

  - 10_000 withdraw limit per day
  - 500 minimum withdraw
  - 10_000 maximum withdraw
- - 2% of withdrawn amount will be deducted
+ - 2% of withdrawn amount will be deducted.

 #### Peer to peer
  - 10_000 peer to peer limit per day